 I have posted to this blog regularly for over 8 years and even found remote connections to post to the blog even while in the deepest of the Brazilian Amazon rainforest.
 Over the next couple of weeks I will be in a extremely remote region without any real connections other than voice satellite phone.
 To save me from having to stand in the middle of an open area to try to post a message at a very slow speed oer a satellite phone and looking like a fat juicy meal to a large carnivore, a few bloggers have graciously provided guest posts.The guest posts will go live over the time I am traveling.

 I just published the survey page (http://svy.mk/nIpQLI) to gather information on those wanting to be considered for a limited number of invitations to the Autodesk University 2011 Blogger and Media Reception.
-If you blog or Tweet in social media about Autodesk or Autodesk products and plan to attend AU 2011 then this is the event.
+The reception is planned for the evening of November 28th.
+If you blog or Tweet in social media about Autodesk or Autodesk products and plan to attend AU 2011 then this is the crème de le crème event.

 I want to thank all the readers of this blog and followers on Twitter @mrcadman account.
 This blog has been active for over 7 years now and the number of visitors has continued to grow, but the methods and clients for reading the blog posted content has certainly changed over that time.

 As of February 1st I have moved to the Autodesk Labs group within Autodesk as a Technology Evangelist.
 It is a full circle for me as I developed the first Autodesk Labs site and posted several projects back in 2006, now I finally get to work in the group.
 I will be working with the teams supporting and evangelizing the Labs hosted technologies to current and future customers.